 MTSS is a multi-tier model of instruction and intervention services, using research or evidence-based practices.
 MTSS uses a problem-solving team to make data-driven decisions and to monitor all students' progress.
-The goal of MTSS is the process that is used to examine student data to determine effectiveness of math, and behavior.
-The problem-solving team student's data is compared to performance of the class, the grade level, the district, and the state student's data is compared to performance of benchmarks.
-If a discrepancy in achievement is interventions.
+The goal of MTSS is the process that is used to examine student data to determine effectiveness of instruction or intervention in a subject, including reading, instruction or intervention in a subject, including reading, begins by looking at all students' assessment data.
+The the class, the grade level, the district, and the state found, then the student may begin to receive